yasha-user/trending-api-64/README.md

 1: When you search by name it sometimes failes to find some letters in particular names.

 2: When you call fsync function from cli:
-2.1 it starts counting seconds (it shouldnt)(its because newrepos.js is imported i need to fix it) 2.2 It doesnt fsync, the variable is not noticed when passed from func that changes it (Im working on it^^^^^^^^^^^^^^^^^^^^^^^)
+Firstly: it starts counting seconds (it shouldnt)(its because newrepos.js is imported i need to fix it)
+Also: It doesnt fsync, the variable is not noticed when passed from func that changes it (Im working on it^^^^^^^^^^^^^^^^^^^^^^^)